atharaq/atharaq.github.io/discrete/lesson17.md

-# Discrete Mathematics Lesson 17: Equivalence Relations and Partial Orders
+# Discrete Mathematics Lesson 17: Equivalence Relations
 {:.no_toc}

 1. Table of Contents